-Yesterday morning the Law Office of Bryan Fagan, PLLC posted a blog regarding some helpful tips that could help you with your child’s adjustment to attending school after you and your spouse have divorced.
-Today’s blog post will touch on additional tips that you will hopefully find to be helpful as well.
+Yesterday morning the Law Office of Bryan Fagan, PLLC, posted a blog regarding some helpful tips that could help you with your child's adjustment to attending school after you and your spouse have divorced.
+Today's blog post will touch on additional information that you will hopefully find helpful as well.

-Stability is key for the success of your children in school
+Stability is critical for the success of your children in school

 As adults, we sometimes think that our schedules could use some variance.
-Doing the same thing every day of the workweek and then settling into a routine on weekends does not sound like “fun”.
-However, just as routine is important for the health and well being of adults, it is even more important for children.
+Doing the same thing every day of the workweek and then settling into a routine on weekends does not sound like "fun."
+However, just as exercise is essential for the health and well-being of adults, it is even more critical for children.

-One bit of advice if at all possible for you and your spouse is to still live close together.
-This will minimize prolonged periods of travel in order to see each parent.
-For example, if you live in Katy and your ex spouse moves to The Woodlands, that can be a terrible drive during pick up/drop off times in the late afternoons on Friday and Sunday.
-In choosing to live close to one another, you and your ex spouse can show your children that their interests come first and that you are mature enough to put aside any differences that may exist between the two of you.
+If possible for you and your spouse, one bit of advice is to live close together still.
+This will minimize prolonged periods of travel to see each parent.
+For example, if you live in Katy and your ex-spouse moves to The Woodlands, that can be a terrible drive during pick-up/drop-off times in the late afternoons on Friday and Sunday.
+In choosing to live close to one another, you and your ex-spouse can show your children that their interests come first and that you are mature enough to put aside any differences that may exist between the two of you.

-Finally, living close to one another can be beneficial in the event of an emergency or other situation that requires one parent to be away from the children.
-Suppose your children end up living with you during the school week but you are called away on business without any notice.
+Finally, living close to one another can be beneficial in an emergency or other situation that requires one parent to be away from the children.
+Suppose your children live with you during the school week, but you are called away on business without any notice.

-Contacting your ex spouse to arrange for him or her to pick up your children from school and to provide care while you are away is made much simpler if you live close to one another.
+Contacting your ex-spouse to arrange for them to pick up your children from school and to provide care while you are away is made much simpler if you live close to one another.

-With the makeup in your family now in flux, it is incredibly important to reinforce to your children that you and your ex spouse are still the parents and that they are still the children.
-From my experience I have seen divorced parents sometimes lean too heavily on their older children in order to provide support-physically and emotionally- for younger siblings.
+With the makeup in your family now in flux, it is essential to reinforce that you and your ex-spouse are still the parents and that they are still the children.
+From my experience, I have seen divorced parents sometimes lean too heavily on their older children to provide support-physically and emotionally- for younger siblings.

-It is great that your children may be able to rely on each other to an extent.
-However, I would advise you and your spouse to emphasize that even though you or your ex spouse may no longer be living in the home with the children every day, that doesn’t mean that your roles as caretaker, provider and confidant will change whatsoever.
+Remarkably, your children may be able to rely on each other to an extent.
+However, I would advise you and your spouse to emphasize that even though you or your ex-spouse may no longer be living in the home with the children every day, that doesn't mean your roles as caretaker, provider, and confidant will change whatsoever.

-These don’t have to be major tasks to undertake.
-On the contrary, small jobs like sweeping the kitchen after a meal, doing dishes or giving the dog a bath will help your children to become more comfortable in your new home.
-Your praise of even a job not so well done can help reinforce those family-roles that I discussed earlier and increase their self confidence during a time where that may be extremely necessary for your children.
+These don't have to be significant tasks to undertake.
+On the contrary, small jobs like sweeping the kitchen after a meal, doing dishes, or bathing the dog will help your children become more comfortable in your new home.
+Your praise of even a job not so well done can help reinforce those family roles that I discussed earlier and increase their self-confidence during a time where that may be extremely necessary for your children.

 As a parent, show consistency in your words and actions

-In the same way that you hold your children accountable for their actions, you need to hold yourself accountable as well.
-I’ll be that you have a rule in regard to homework, practicing an instrument or sport that you have instituted in your home.
-The same sort of discipline is needed for you to be able to provide the consistent leadership and stability that your children need in the time period immediately following a divorce.
+In the same way that you hold your children accountable for their actions, you need to keep yourself accountable as well.
+I'll be that you have a rule regarding homework, practicing an instrument or sport that you have instituted in your home.
+The same sort of discipline is needed to provide the consistent leadership and stability that your children need in the period immediately following a divorce.

-Consistency also means always showing a “good attitude” towards your ex-spouse, no matter how you feel about him or her on that particular day.
+Consistency also means always showing a "good attitude" towards your ex-spouse, no matter how you feel about them on that particular day.
 Even the occasional crass word about your ex-spouse in front of the children can give the impression that it is ok to speak about other people in this way.

-The bottom line is that school has not changed all that much from when you and I were in class to today.
-The same skills- hard work, consistency, determination- that helped us and our classmates succeed will help your child succeed as well.
+The bottom line is that school had not changed all that much from when you and I were in class to today.
+The same skills- hard work, consistency, determination- that helped us and our classmates succeed will also help your child grow.
 It may seem far-fetched for your actions at home to have a tremendous impact on your children in school, but I can assure you that there is a connection between the two.

 The Law Office of Bryan Fagan, PLLC- Advocates for Southeast Texas Families

 Thank you for the opportunity to share with you our thoughts on the subject of practical tips to help your child succeed in school after a divorce.
-The Law Office of Bryan Fagan, PLLC represents clients across southeast Texas and we would honored to speak to you about the services that our firm can offer you and your family.
+The Law Office of Bryan Fagan, PLLC, represents clients across southeast Texas, and we would be honored to speak to you about the services that our firm can offer you and your family.